 into the directory named

-server instance requires a specific data directory.
-Create a
+instance requires a specific data directory.
+Create a directory

-create a subdirectory for each server instance, for example s1, s2
+subdirectory for each server instance, for example s1, s2 and s3,

 data/s3 is an initialized data directory,